bluekvirus/Stage.js/implementation/HOWTO.md

 });
 ```
-Then, you can use the view as normal regional views in a layout:
+Then, you can use the view as normal regional views in a parent view:
 ```
 Application.view({

-    type: 'Layout',
     template: [
         '<div region="fieldset-a"></div>',
         '<div></div>'
     ],
     editors: {
-        ..., //the layout can itself contain editors!
+        ..., //itself can contain editors!
     },
     onShow: function(){
         this.getRegion('fieldset-a').show(new FieldsetX);